canonical/finos-legend-gitlab-integrator/README.md

 In this sense, reusing GitLab applications upon redeploying the integrator will require taking one of the following options:
-1. *reusing an existing GitLab application* can be achieved by reconfiguring the charm using the `bypass-client-id` and `bypass-client-secret` configuration options with the client ID/secret which can be obtained from the GitLab Web user interface as described in section .B above.
+1. *reusing an existing GitLab application* can be achieved by reconfiguring the charm using the `gitlab-client-id` and `gitlab-client-secret` configuration options with the client ID/secret which can be obtained from the GitLab Web user interface as described in section .B above.
 2. manually deleting the application and having the integrator create a new one on the next run